ICRA-2018/ICRA-2018.github.io/README.md

 <img src="logo.png">

-## Unofficial repository of source code and running images
+## Unofficial repository index of source code and running images

 Links to source code and Docker images for papers published at ICRA 2018: browse through the source code of a paper in the GitHub site, or execute a ready-to-run Docker image in the DockerHub site.